 Vivaldi stores user data in

 ~/.config/vivaldi/, cache in~/.cache/vivaldi/, and local data in~/.local/share/vivaldi/.
-Therefore, to remove all browsing data, bookmarks, passwords, and settings after uninstalling, delete these directories withrm -rf ~/.config/vivaldi ~/.cache/vivaldi ~/.local/share/vivaldi.
-However, back up any data you want to keep first.
+To remove all browsing data, bookmarks, passwords, and settings after uninstalling, delete these directories withrm -rf ~/.config/vivaldi ~/.cache/vivaldi ~/.local/share/vivaldi.
+Back up any data you want to keep first.

 GPG Key Import Fails

-If the GPG key import command fails with a connection error, verify your internet connection and DNS resolution.
-Alternatively, try downloading the key manually and importing it:
+If the GPG key import fails with a connection error, verify your internet connection and DNS resolution.
+Try downloading the key as a separate step:

 curl -fsSL https://repo.vivaldi.com/archive/linux_signing_key.pub -o /tmp/vivaldi.pub